ActiveEngagement/thegru/README.md

 In order to reference a Guru collection, board, or board section, you will need identifiers for them.

 Collections and boards in Guru have both a UUID "id" and a "slug."
 Slugs comprise an alphanumeric identifier like `iqKLBKpT`, suffixed with a URL-safe version of the entity's name, for example `iqKLBKpT/Some-Collection`.
+Ids are UUIDs used in the backend.
 In this action, you may use either of these formats for collection or board ids.
 Board sections have only a UUID id and should be specified by it.

 The easiest way to acquire these identifiers is by navigating to the entities in the Guru app and inspecting their URLs.
 For a collection or a board, you should see a URL path like `/collections/125ji/Collection-Name` or `/boards/iqKLBKpT/Board-Name`.
 You can simply use `125ji/Collection-Name` for the collection and `iqKLBKpT/Board-Name` for the board.
 For a board section, you should see a path like `/boards/iqKLBKpT/Board-Name/?boardSectionId=b81c3jc9-89f9-b4ac-0064-2f071126833d`, from which you can use the board section UUID.